rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS2.rst

 Values can be set to any value, but values are sent up as ’string’.

-If the data type is ’base64’ and the option ``Store base64 updates`` is enabled in the File menu, the value is saved as a file to in the ``DebugFiles`` folder.
+If the data type is ’base64’ and the option ``Store base64 updates`` is enabled in the File menu, the value is saved as a file in the ``DebugFiles`` folder.
 The files will be named ``Base64_`` followed by date/timestamp.

 Please note that RSMPGS1/RSMPGS2 has limited buffer size and it cannot receive